edilsonmatola/habitual-ecommerce-app-getx/README.md

 ## **Contributing**

 Contributions to the app are welcome!
-If you'd like to contribute, please take a moment to review the **[CONTRIBUTING](./CONTRIBUTING.md)** guideline.
+If you'd like to contribute, please take a moment to review the **[CONTRIBUTING](./CONTRIBUTING.md)** file.
 This file outlines the guidelines and processes for contributing to Habitual.

 If you have any questions or concerns about the contributing process, please don't hesitate to reach me out [here](https://github.com/edilsonmatola/habitual-ecommerce-getx/issues).
 I'm always happy to help new contributors get up to speed.